 What stage in the drug discovery process does the hepatocyte stability assay tend to be used?

 Clients tend to use the microsomal stability assay as a primary screen early in the drug discovery process.
-The hepatocyte stability assay is then used as a secondary screen for the more favorable compounds from the primary screening.
+The hepatocyte stability assay is then used as a secondary screen for the more favourable compounds from the primary screening.

 What may cause differences in the rates of clearance obtained from hepatocyte and microsomal assays?